grantaguinaldo/full_stack_ml/README.md

 * With a working API that can be called, we will then make a simple front end that will take values in from a form, pass the data to the API, retrieve the result and render the result to the page.

 * The final working front end will also be pushed onto Heroku.

+---

+### Workplan for Front End

+* Create a bootstrap form with four (4) text boxes.
+These four boxes will correspond to the four leaf characteristics of the Iris sample.

+* Also create a submit button on the form.

+* Once data is in the form, and the submit button, the app will get the data in the form and create the proper connection string for the API:

+	`/prediction?sepallen={}&sepalwid={}&petallen={}&petalwid={}`

+* Once the API returns the JSON, the app will need to modify the inner HTML and parse the JSON and render the results to the screen.
+We will need to format the decimal values of the class probabilities for readability once rendered to the screen.

+---